School of Drama Courses

 Voice 1-S

 This course continues to follow the progression of Kristin Linklater's vocal & physical exercises known as Freeing the Natural Voice, clarifying where students hold tensions in their voice and body, while learning how to undo them through practical work.
-The course will closely look at tensions in the jaw, tongue and soft palate and how to release them to find more freedom, ease and responsiveness in the speaking and singing voice.
-The course explores how to strengthen and develop the voice through an initial examination of the various resonating cavities in the body.
+The course will closely look at tensions in the jaw, tongue and soft palate, exploring practical exercises to release those tensions to find more freedom, ease and responsiveness in the speaking and singing voice.
+The course further explores ways to strengthen and develop the voice through an initial examination of the various resonating cavities in the body.
 Individual tutorials in the Alexander Technique continue throughout the term to clarify patterns of misuse while guiding the student to integrate body, mind and voice.
 Prerequisite(s): DRA 1161

 DRA 1165